nspcc-dev/neofs-spec/06-blockchain/03-balance.md

 func TransferX(from, to interop.Hash160, amount int, details []byte)
 ```

-TransferX is a method for NeoFS balance transfers from one account to another\.
-Can be invoked by account owner or by Alphabet nodes\.
+TransferX is a method for NeoFS balance to be transferred from one account to another\.
+It can be invoked by the account owner or by Alphabet nodes\.

-Produces Transfer and TransferX notifications\.
+It produces Transfer and TransferX notifications\.

 TransferX method expands Transfer method by having extra details argument\.
-Also TransferX method allows to transfer assets by Alphabet nodes of the Inner Ring with multi signature\.
+TransferX method also allows to transfer assets by Alphabet nodes of the Inner Ring with multisignature\.

 ##### Update